Wake Them Up! Engaging Students in the 21st Century Classroom

 This seminar is intended for those who are interested in closing the engagement gap while enhancing critical thinking skills, encouraging communication and discussion, and restoring focus and excitement in the classroom.
 This will include the following:

-- Instructors keen to enhance engagement in the twenty-first-century classroom
+- Instructors keen to enhance engagement in the 21st-century classroom

 - Instructional designers interested in exploring fresh teaching options and techniques